24x7 Cashless Convenience With Scandit-Powered Self-Scanning App

 “We already recognised Scandit as an innovative technology partner from previous projects and knew that we could rely on their scan engine for the avec app.
 It works quickly and reliably, even in difficult light conditions.”Dominique Martin, Manager – Consumer Application, Valora

-The Goal: innovate with self-scanning and a new compact ‘store in a box’ format
+Innovate with self-scanning and ‘store in a box’ format

-Valora sets new standards with its Future Store avecX innovation lab, where customers can try out new shopping innovations.
-The future of retail – whether online or offline – is inextricably linked to the use of smartphones, and Valora wanted to offer scan-and-go shopping with an easy-to-use mobile app to provide greater flexibility and speed to customers.
+Valora knew that the future of retail – whether online or offline, is inextricably linked to the use of smartphones.
+Hence, they wanted to offer self-scanning shopping with an easy-to-use mobile app, to provide greater flexibility and speed to customers.

-The mobile app is available for iOS and Android devices, and when initially onboarding customers use their smartphone camera to quickly register personal details from any machine-readable identity document, such as an ID card or passport.
-The app is then used to scan a QR code at the store entrance to get into the store and start shopping.
-Self-scanning products with the app is easy and when the customer is finished, shopping is completed using the “Pay” function on the mobile app.
+The mobile app is available for iOS and Android devices.
+When onboarding, customers use their smartphone camera to quickly register personal details from any machine-readable identity document, such as an ID card or passport.
+The app is then used to scan a QR code at the store entrance to get in and start shopping.
+Self-scanning products with the app is easy – when the customer finishes scanning products, they pay using the “Pay” function on the mobile app.

-Valora focuses on personalized shopping in the Future Store avecX, for example, customers can also have the coffee machine remember their coffee choice for next time, just by using the app to scan the QR code on the coffee machine first.
+Valora also personalizes the shopping experience.
+For instance, customers can have the coffee machine remember their coffee choice for next time, by using the app to scan the QR code on the coffee machine.